 Many women with PCOS (Polycystic Ovary Syndrome) are overweight.
 However, it is possible to have PCOS and be a healthy weight or even underweight.
 This is known as lean PCOS.
-Women with lean PCOS may struggle with irregular periods, insulin resistance, infertility, and other symptoms caused by elevated androgen (testosterone) levels such as excess facial hair and acne.
+Women with lean PCOS may struggle with irregular periods, blood sugar control, fertility problems, and other symptoms caused by elevated androgen (testosterone) levels such as excess facial hair and acne.

 Some strategies for handling these symptoms were discussed in our previous article About Lean PCOS: Symptoms and Supplements.
 This article will focus on diet and lifestyle tips to help keep these symptoms under control.

 Meal planning for lean PCOS

 Meal planning is essential for women with lean PCOS because it can help manage symptoms of lean PCOS.
 Here are some specifics to consider when planning what to eat.

 Make breakfast the biggest meal of the day

 A study shows that for women with lean PCOS, having the highest calorie meal at breakfast and the lowest calorie meal at dinner improves insulin resistance and ovulation and reduces testosterone levels.

 The glycemic index, or GI, is a system of measuring how much a carbohydrate-containing food increases your blood sugar and insulin levels.
 Choosing lower GI foods may be beneficial for PCOS, especially to help manage insulin resistance.

 Studies have shown improved insulin sensitivity and more regular menstrual cycles in women with PCOS who incorporate low glycemic index foods such as chickpeas and lentils into their meals in place of high glycemic index foods such as white rice and white flour bread.

 The GI ranks foods on a scale from 1-100.
 Foods that have a low GI, less than 55, promote a slower rise in blood sugar levels.
 Eating low GI foods also results in less insulin secretion by your body.